eisental/BasicCircuits/README.md

 ---------

 ##### 20/01/11 0.2
-* fixed bug in decoder circuit.
+* fixed a bug in decoder circuit.
 * removed unnecessary log messages.